MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-solution.md

 ---
 # Create a solution

-Because the default solution contains all the solutions components, it may be easier for you to locate just the solution components that you’ve customized if you create a separate solution and do all your customization there.
-This also makes it easy to export a backup of your solution as a smaller file.
-If you choose to do this, you must always remember to add any of the solution components you edit to this solution.
-When you create new solution components, you should always create them in the context of this solution.
-This way the solution publisher customization prefix will be applied consistently.
-After you have created solution components in your solution, or added existing solution components to that solution, you can also edit them in the default solution if you wish.
+To locate and work with just the components you’ve customized, create a separate solution and do all your customization there.
+This makes it easy to export a backup of your solution.
+Then, always remember to work in the context of the custom solution as you add, edit, and create components.

 For more information about solution concepts, see [Working with solutions](solutions-overview.md).

 1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) and select **Solutions** from the left navigation.